iessaa/Jupiter/README.md

 # Jupiter
 A user story management tool that allows users to create and manage user stories, and to generate requirements documents and link them to related and the actual code.
+For more info about the requirement specification and the software architecture of jupitar, please read the pdf files placed in doc folder.
 ## Developers
 - Essa Imhed
 - Hitesh N. Sharma